Ramakrishna: Vision of the Goddess Kali

 heart of hearts, there was flowing a current of intense bliss, never experienced before, and I had the immediate knowledge of the light that was Mother."
-When he regained consciousness, he was found, uttering the word "Maa" (Mother) repeatedly in an aching voice.
+When he regained consciousness, he was found uttering the word "Maa" (Mother) repeatedly in an aching voice.

 Thoroughly convinced of Kali's existence, Ramakrishna now lived at her abode, all the time, and like a child disinclined to leave its mother, so was he disinclined to leave his Divine Mother Kali.
-Hovering in an ocean of bliss, he guided various seekers to Kali, realising one cannot experience it anywhere but from Her.
+Hovering in an ocean of bliss he guided various seekers to Kali, realising one cannot experience it anywhere but from Her.
 When asked why he called the deity a "Mother", he answered that it was because the child is most free with the Mother, and she alone can cherish the child more than anyone else.
-People around him noted that he engaged in talks of spiritual matters alone and never any worldly issues, and while talking about Kali the Divine Mother, he would simply cry and be elated.
+People around him noted that he engaged in talks of spiritual matters only and never about any worldly issues, and while talking about Kali the Divine Mother, he would simply cry and be elated.
 When someone once asked him about Kali worship, he said:"I do not worship Kali made of clay and straw.
 My Mother is the conscious principle.
 My Mother is pure Satchidananda — Existence-Knowledge-Bliss Absolute.
 That which is infinite and deep is always dark-coloured.
 The extensive sky is dark-coloured and so is the deep sea.
 My Kali is infinite, all-pervading, and consciousness itself."